fylgja/fylgja/components/pagination/README.md

 ## How to use

-In your html you need besides the pagination class also some html for the items.
+In your html, you need besides the pagination class, also some html for the items.

-We advice you to use an ordered list.
-As this tells the user the structure of the list of links.
+We advice you to use an ordered list, as this tells the user the structure of the list of links.

 ```html
 <nav aria-label="pagination">